-1. Upon request of the victim, the prosecutor shall inform the victim in advance on the place and time of the following procedural actions:

-b) a preliminary hearing;

-c) a main hearing;

-d) a hearing at which a prosecutor's motion requesting the passing of a judgment without a hearing on the merits is considered;

-e) a sentencing hearing;

-f) a hearing of a court of appeal or a court of cassation.

-2. The information specified in paragraph 1 of this article shall be submitted to the victim in writing, except when the transfer of the information through other means is reasonable under the given circumstances and allows sufficient time for making the appropriate decision.
+- 1. Upon request of the victim, the prosecutor shall inform the victim in advance on the place and time of the following procedural actions: - a) the initial appearance of the accused before a magistrate judge; - b) a preliminary hearing; - c) a main hearing; - d) a hearing at which a prosecutor's motion requesting the passing of a judgment without a hearing on the merits is considered; - e) a sentencing hearing; - f) a hearing of a court of appeal or a court of cassation. - 2.
+The information specified in paragraph 1 of this article shall be submitted to the victim in writing, except when the transfer of the information through other means is reasonable under the given circumstances and allows sufficient time for making the appropriate decision.

-2^1 .
-The information provided for by paragraph 1 of this article shall be provided to the victim with a disability depending on his/her level of disability and specific needs.

-3. A prosecutor shall be obliged to notify the victim of the conclusion of a plea bargain.
+- 2 .
+The information provided for by paragraph 1 of this article shall be provided to the victim with a disability depending on his/her level of disability and specific needs. - 3.
+A prosecutor shall be obliged to notify the victim of the conclusion of a plea bargain.